rossifelipeviana/MyRepository/README.md

 ### _Good_Practice
 Evaluation of performance and some suggestions of how somethings must be done (pythonic).
+* Pandas:
-* Pandas: subtraction performance study.
+  *Subtraction performance study.
 * Python:
-  * Check if thing is iterable.
+  * Check if a thing is iterable.
   * Check loop perfomace.

 ### _Notes